getpopper/popper-examples/workflows/comp-research/python/README.md

  [ROC AUC score](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) of their predictions on a hold-out test set.

-This workflow shows examples of using Popper to automate common tasks in computational research:
+This workflow shows examples of Popper automating common tasks in computational research:
 - downloading/generating data
 - using a Jupyter notebook
 - fitting/simulating a model
 - visualizing results
 - generating a paper with up-to-date results

-## ⚙ Requirements
+## Requirements

 - Popper
 - Docker